deshna-s/Image-based-plant-disease-detection/README.md

 ---

-*This Image-Based Plant Disease Detection system represents cutting-edge application of deep learning to agricultural challenges, demonstrating expertise in computer vision, model optimization, and real-world deployment.
-The research-backed approach and production-ready implementation showcase comprehensive AI/ML engineering capabilities with measurable impact on sustainable agriculture.*
+*This Image-Based Plant Disease Detection system represents a cutting-edge application of deep learning to agricultural challenges, demonstrating expertise in computer vision, model optimization, and real-world deployment.
+The research-backed approach and production-ready implementation showcase comprehensive AI/ML engineering capabilities with a measurable impact on sustainable agriculture.*